Art Project Ideas: A Guide to Subject Matter Selection

 In terms of your desire to use many mediums – this is a great idea for all topics.
 Experimentation and trialling a range of mediums is beneficial for all topics, so don’t let this worry or influence your topic selection.

 Please note that we are no longer able to provide detailed assistance with queries, due to the expansion of this site and the number of queries that are received.
-However, we have an active forum where students and teachers help each other.
-Please feel free to join!

 If you know others who would benefit from this article, please share using the social media buttons below!